 These can be found in the refrigerated section of the Chinese grocery store.
-You’ll see multiple kinds: the round skins are used to make pot-stickers, while the square skins are used for won tons.
+You’ll see multiple kinds: the round skins are used to make pot-stickers, while the square skins are used for wontons.
 The wrappers come in both a yellow egg variety and a white variety and vary in thickness.
 The thinner varieties are for boiling, while the thicker varieties can be boiled or used in our pan-fried or deep-fried recipes.
-We use the thicker white version in our favorite pan-fried dumpling recipe.
+We use the thicker white version for most of our dumpling recipes.

 The thinner yellow wrappers are made with egg, which makes them slightly softer, yet they hold up a little better in boiling water.
 These are used for Cantonese or Hong Kong style wontons.
 From our experience, the egg-based wrappers are also better for making deep fried wontons.
 That said, there are some products that add yellow coloring without the eggs, probably because people just like them yellow.